 photo: Anna Lane

 Tina’s welcomes families with a warm, friendly atmosphere, and you can choose your perfect tree from their assortment of Noble, Douglas, and Grand Firs.
 Feeling overwhelmed by all the options?
 Don’t hesitate to ask for Tina’s help in finding the perfect tree–after 41 years of growing a successful Christmas tree business, she’s truly the matchmaker of trees.
 Describe what you need (size, smell, how long you want it to last, etc.) and she’ll match you with the perfect variety for you.
 Didn’t know that with your tenacious three-year-old pulling on branches you might want to try a durable Fraser Fir this year?
 Now you do.

-Extra Trimmings: If you’ve got tall ceilings or big rooms to fill, this is the place for you as they’ve got loads of massive 14’ to 15’ trees, and they offer delivery (for an extra fee).
+Extra Trimmings: If you’ve got tall ceilings or big rooms to fill, this is the place for you.
+Tina’s stocks an impressive selection of massive 14’ to 15’ trees, and they offer delivery (for an extra fee).

 photo: Fillmore & Western Railway via Facebook

 Bundle up the kids and take an honest-to-goodness real train ride on Fillmore and Western’s Sugarplum Express.
 The three-hour train adventure includes a stop at Holiday Village, where you can pick a pre-cut tree, shop for unique Holiday gifts and take a hayride.
 Bring your tree back with you on the train, and then tie it on the car for the ride home.
 Santa may even be on board to visit with kids of all ages making it impossible to feel anything less than festive!
 That’s a holiday memory that will last forever.